Using Blue Robotics Components on a Competition ROV

 - Enough space for up to 18 of our cable penetrators per side, giving you lots of room for thrusters and other accessories.

-If you need even more space, our 6 Inch and 8 Inch series should fit the bill.
+If you need even more space, our 6″ and 8″ series should fit the bill.
 You can fit a powerful mini computer with room to spare into one of these, like what is often needed for the RoboSub AUV competition!

-Otherwise, if you’re really pressed for space on your vehicle’s frame, you might be able to fit all of your electronics into one of our 3 Inch Watertight Enclosures, but you’ll have less space on the end caps for cables and no electronics tray option, unless you make your own.
-We also have a 2 Inch Watertight Enclosure, which could be useful if you want to mount auxiliary cameras on your vehicle, and can’t waterproof them by potting.
+Otherwise, if you’re really pressed for space on your vehicle’s frame, you might be able to fit all of your electronics into one of our 3″ Watertight Enclosures, but you’ll have less space on the end caps for cables and no electronics tray option, unless you make your own.
+We also have a 2″ Series Watertight Enclosure, which could be useful if you want to mount auxiliary cameras on your vehicle, and can’t waterproof them by potting.

-Our cable penetrators are a simple and reliable method of passing cables into a watertight enclosure, while keeping water out.
-You’ll need a potting kit and epoxy as well to seal your cables inside the penetrator.
-There are more details, including a potting tutorial video, in our penetrator potting guide Note that you’ll need one vent on your watertight enclosure to make it possible to open and close!
+Our cable penetrators are a simple and reliable method of passing cables into a watertight enclosure while keeping water out.
+Note that you’ll need one vent on your watertight enclosure to make it possible to open and close!

 Good luck and have fun!